+What are fruity fragrances?
 If you think fruity scents are only about sweetness, this fragrance family is about to surprise you.
 While it’s easy to conflate fruity fragrances with sweet ones, this is actually a pretty dynamic fragrance category.

 With top notes of fig leaf and fig, middle notes of coconut and green, and base notes of cedar, woody, and fig tree, Diptyque Philosykos manages to give us a little bit of everything.

 While the fruitiness of the peach middle note plays a prominent role, the oakmoss and spices actually outshine it, making for a fragrance that hints at sweetness, rather than embracing it all together.

 The blend of dark fruitiness, from notes of pomegranate and raspberry, with spice and woodiness creates a fragrance that’s sure to capture some attention.
 Perfect for a sexy date night.

 YOUNG GUYS (AND YOUNG AT HEART)